 We carry a large variety of cabinet manufacturers, giving us the opportunity to be able to give our customers exactly what they want at varying degrees of cost.

-We also do our best to be a “one-stop-shop” by carrying a large variety of kitchen countertops including but not limited to Granite, Marble, Corian, Quartz Surfaces, Laminate, etc. we also carry a large selection of cabinet hardware and kitchen and bathroom sinks and faucets.
+We also do our best to be a “one-stop-shop” by carrying a large variety of kitchen countertops including but not limited to Granite, Marble, Corian, Quartz Surfaces, Laminate, etc. We also carry a large selection of cabinet hardware and kitchen and bathroom sinks.

 For a formal consult with a designer/salesperson in our Denville, NJ showroom, please call in advance for an appointment: 973-627-6300.